hth313/OS4/doc/overview.rst

 systems allow for up to  four banks, this includes the MLDL-2000, Clonix and HP-41CL.

-The 1LG9 only act on bank switch instruction executed from *within* its own memory.
+The 1LG9 only acts on bank switch instruction executed from *within* its own memory.
 The MLDL-2000 and HP-41CL mimics this behavior by pairing, so that page 8 and 9 are bank switched together, then pages following are paired in the same way.
 The original Clonix module on